suma-project/Suma/LOGS.md

     * NONEXISTENT ACTIVITY - No activity found with requested id.
     * NONEXISTENT LOCATION - No location found with requested id.
     * NONEXISTENT SESSION - No session found with requested id.
+    * NONEXISTENT ACTIVITY GROUP - No activity group found with requested id.
 * Warning
     * SKIPPING SESSION WITH INVALID INITIATIVE ID - Sessions references a nonexistent initiative.
     * SKIPPING DUPLICATE SESSION - An identical session already exists in the database and is considered to have already been submitted.